shihansheriffesanjo/esanjo-way/content/people-ops/using-cakehr.md

 ## To apply for your Flexible Leave:

-1. Log in to your Bamboo HR account
+1. Log in to your CakeHR account
-2. When you log in, the first thing  you see is your own Bamboo HR profile home page
+2. When you log in, the first thing  you see is your own CakeHR profile home page
 3. Click on the Request Time Off button
 4. When the Request Time Off page opens, click the dates that you would like to apply for flexible leave
 5. Choose flexible leave from the drop down menu